douglassjohnandrew/EnhancedInvokeVBA/README.md

 End Sub

-' This Main function is created by the library, and then executed in UiPath Function Main(num1 As Integer, num2 As Integer) As String
+' This Main function is created by the library, and then executed in UiPath Function Main(num1 As Integer, num2 As Integer)

 ' If Main throws an error, it will be handled
 On Error GoTo Handle
-Main = ""

 ' The main code is placed here, with line numbers automatically added 1 Call DisplaySum(num1, num2)